Skip to main content

 What Is a Logic Model?
 A Practical Guide to Structuring Social Issues

 When asked to explain the outcomes of your work, where do you begin?
-This guide introduces the foundational framework for articulating the link between activities and social change.
+A foundational guide to logic models for articulating your impact pathway.

 Introduction